kckecheng/cheatsheets/gdb.rst

       # - Provide GDB scripts for kernel debugging: enabled
       make -j `nproc`

-  * Run the qemu vm with gdb server:
+  * Run the qemu vm with gdb server on:

-    * Edit buildroot/output/images/start-qemu.sh, adding -s to the qemu command line(start a qemu server)
+    * Edit buildroot/output/images/start-qemu.sh, adding **-s** to the qemu command line(start a qemu server)
+    * Add **nokaslr** to the kernel cmdline
     * ./start-qemu.sh # login the vm as root without password
+    * The script uses buildroot installed qemu-system-x86_64 binary instead of the default one on the system
+    * To use the default qemu-system-x86_64 installed on your system, just type: qemu-system-x86_64 ...... directly from the cli

   * Start kernel debugging from another session

     ::

+      # it is highly recommended to start gdb from the kernel source root directory
       cd buildroot/output/build/linux-x.y.z
       echo "add-auto-load-safe-path $PWD" >> ~/.gdbinit
       gdb vmlinux
       info auto-load
       target remote :1234
+      lx-symbols
+      apropos lx-

   * Pros: no need to build a kernel image in advance, buildroot will cover this
   * Cons: the build process is really time consuming